gabevenberg/nix-config/README.md

 # nix-config

-My configs for both nixos and home manager only machines0
+My configs for both nixos and home manager only machines